GabePhilbs/rock-paper-2/readme.txt

 	-if something breaks the code, executing the tests in order will help locate the issue

-# all players included are either a former James Bond, or an actor from the movie 12 angry men
+# All players included are either a former James Bond, or an actor from the movie 12 angry men
 	-I needed names, so I inserted Bonds
 	-Then i needed 12 more so...